 “I just saw the picture and the audience laughed themselves sick.
 I’ve been in many comedies but I’ve never heard an audience react like this one.
 I honestly feel it’s the best comedy I’ve ever done.”

-Ann Sheridan shared Cary Grant’s enthusiasm for the film, and in the years after Male War Bride’s release, the two were both on the lookout for good scripts to present to Howard Hawks as a follow-up collaboration.
-Ann would say in a 1965 interview that
+Ann Sheridan shared Cary Grant’s enthusiasm for the film.
+In the years after Male War Bride’s release, the two were anxious to work together with Howard Hawks on a follow-up collaboration.
+As Ann said in 1965:

 “We were going to make sequels.
 We talked to Mr. Hawks about it quite often, but there was just nothing that could come up to Male War Bride…We just never found another good comedy, that’s all.
 It’s a sin and a shame too, because I think we should have done two or three.”